 At Casas na Terra we give to the word “wealth” a new meaning.
 Here, wealth is understood as knowing how to exchange.
 It is knowing how to receive from the earth and the sea what they can spare to give, and returning the corresponding care.
 It is looking for sustainable ways of living, by being connected with the elements, Nature, people and the world.

-Emmanuel was born in 1970 in the Burgundy region of France, a land marked by terroir traditions and good wine.
+Emmanuel was born in the Burgundy region of France, a land marked by terroir traditions and good wine.
 Since a teenager, Emmanuel’s main drive has been to travel to the most remote regions of the globe, in between universities and jobs, in an untiring quest to be in touch with the truth that he felt still lived in preserved nature and cultures.
 His intuition from an early age was that the occidental way of life had lost the essential connection with the Earth, but that this connection was still accessible through the magic of remote nature and ancient ways to live.
 In his early 20’s, on a trip to Java, he clandestinely passed military posts to go and visit the Baduy people, an old animist tribe next to the Krakatao volcano, kept completely cut off from western influence, and until today entirely preserving its original lifestyle.
 Then began his fascination for indigenous people, followed in many countries over the years, that led him in 2017 to participate in the organization of a major Wisdom Tradition meeting at the United Nations in New York.

 Many similar trips brought extraordinary experiences and encounters, always travelling simply, often asking for a bed and for food.
 No money meant freedom and connection to the world.
 In one more of those initiatic sabbaticals, he came to Brazil and felt a calling for this land.
 Emmanuel found in Picinguaba and Catuçaba his place on Earth, guided to be here by the unique and powerful energy of this country.
 He decided to abandon his career and moved to Picinguaba, with virtually no means but a lot of loving energy, in 2001.
 Gradually, the places materialized to what they are today.
 Between the sea and the mountains, in authentic places rich in culture and sumptuous nature, it became clear that his mission was to share the knowledge of his journey, which is about coming back to the source, to the essence of what living is about, through a reconnection with the truth that lives in the beauty and the knowledge of living with nature.

-Today, after 17 years, the original concept of conscious hospitality, that was at the time anticipating many of the trends of today, developed into a broader proposal, that includes art, nutrition, agroforestry, sustainable architecture, education, and many other fields of experimentation, that are essentially about a way of life based on awareness and the celebration of beauty.
+Today, after almost 20 years, the original concept of conscious hospitality, that was at the time anticipating many of the trends of today, developed into a broader proposal, that includes art, nutrition, agroforestry, sustainable architecture, education, and many other fields of experimentation, that are essentially about a way of life based on awareness and the celebration of beauty.
 Picinguaba and Catuçaba are now united under the roof of Casas na Terra (Houses on Earth), and their purpose is to inspire action for change, through a movement of coming back to the sacred in life and of our planet.
 It is with those same base values that he also supports and encourages the journey of his 2 sons, who remind him every day what sacred is all about.

 Bianca was born in Rio Grande do Sul, the Southern part of Brazil, where she spent her childhood in the countryside, before later moving to Sao Paulo to study Business Administration at Getulio Vargas University.
 She then went to New-York and holds a degree from Cornell University and Bocconi in Milan, Italy.